Who is he? The Excitable Chap

 - Discounted entry fee to our Monkey Sanctuary

 Tam was born in 1996 and was sold into the pet trade, along with his brother, when he was still an infant.
 Sadly, Tam’s brother died some years ago and he was left living on his own.
-His owners decided that he would be better placed in a Sanctuary with others of his own kind.
+His owners decided that he would be better placed in a Sanctuary with others of his own kind, and so he made the move to Cornwall.
 On arrival at the Sanctuary, each new monkey receives a thorough health check at the vets.
 Tam’s check-up showed signs of second degree frostbite on his toes, due to him spending a lot of time out in the cold and he was underweight with poor muscle development due to lack of exercise.
 Tam’s first month was spent in quarantine, until his medical test results came back clear.
-This also gave him the chance to get used to the sights and sounds of his new home and his new noisy capuchin neighbours!
+This also gave him the chance to get used to the sights and sounds of his new home and his new, noisy capuchin neighbours!

-Tam now enjoys having access to large, natural enclosures and has built up lots of trust in his carers.
-He has settled into Kodak’s group and adores Kodak and follows him everywhere.
-Kodak is very tolerant and plays long wrestling games with him and tries to persuade him to sit still for long enough to be groomed!
-He also loves to play with group member, Joey, and they sit and groom together in Joey’s favourite sunbathing spots.
-The female of the group, Kirsty, is rather sensitive and she didn’t like Tam’s exuberant, over-excited nature at first but she has now accepted him into the group.
+Tam is an extremely energetic monkey and enjoys having access to large, natural enclosures where his curious and friendly nature made it relatively straight forward for him to build up lots of trust in his carers.
+He has settled into a stable group and has established strong bonds with friends Joey and Kirsty.
+Tam loves to play with anyone willing, but also enjoys having some quieter moments with Joey where they can groom together in Joey’s favourite sunbathing spots.
+Kirsty is rather sensitive and initially she didn’t like Tam’s exuberant and over-excited nature, but she too has now accepted him into the group!